nick-shaw/blackmagic-output/README.md

 1. **Simplified API**: With `display_static_frame()`, HDR metadata and matrix are set in a single call
 2. **Low-level API call order**: When using the low-level API, `set_hdr_metadata()` must be called before `setup_output()`
 3. **Frame-level metadata**: Metadata is embedded in every video frame, not set globally
-4. **Matrix consistency**: When using the simplified API, the same `matrix` parameter is used for both metadata and RGB→YUV conversion.
+4. **Matrix consistency**: When using the simplified API, the same `matrix` parameter is used for both metadata and RGB→YCbCr conversion.
 With the low-level API, ensure consistency between `set_hdr_metadata()` and conversion functions.
 5. **Transfer function**: The library only sets the metadata - you must apply the actual transfer function (PQ/HLG curve) to your RGB data before conversion
 6. **All 14 metadata fields supported**: The library implements all CEA-861.3/ITU-R BT.2100 HDR metadata fields including display primaries, white point, mastering display luminance, and content light levels